Department of Psychiatry

 Master of Arts, University of Hawaii at Manoa, 1979

-Doctor of Philosophy, University of Hawaii, 1982
+Doctor of Philosophy, University of Hawaii at Manoa, 1982

 Darrin Friesen, M.D.

-Bachelor of Arts, School Not Listed, 1990
+Bachelor of Arts, School Not Found, 1990

 Doctor of Medicine, Washington University in St Louis, 1996